Observance Days Calendar

 International Cheetah Day

-A day to celebrate and raise awareness about the world’s fastest land animal, the cheetah.
-It was founded by Dr. Laurie Marker, an American zoologist who dedicated her life to cheetah conservation in Namibia.
-The date of December 4th was chosen in honour of Khayam, a cheetah cub that Dr. Marker raised and took to Namibia for a wildlife experiment.
-The day aims to educate people about the threats that cheetahs face and how to protect them from extinction.
+Celebrated on December 4th, this day honors the world's fastest land animal, the cheetah.
+Founded by Dr. Laurie Marker, an American zoologist dedicated to cheetah conservation in Namibia, it commemorates Khayam, a cheetah cub she raised and brought to Namibia for a wildlife experiment.
+The day aims to educate about the threats cheetahs face and how to protect them from extinction.

 4 December World Wildlife Conservation Day